jaminNZx/Tracer-RS485-Modbus-Blynk/README.md

 # Tracer-RS485-Modbus-Blynk V2.0

-> `@tekk:`
-> This is partially rewritten branch of the original project.
-> You are welcome for suggestions, bugreports, and of course any further improvements of this code.
+This is almost complete rewrite of the original [project](https://github.com/jaminNZx/Tracer-RS485-Modbus-Blynk), with ton of improvements, refactored code, brand new Blynk project, and wider compatibility of RS485 converters.

 ## Info

-An Arduino sketch to connect the EPSolar/EPEver Tracer A/B Series MPPT Solar controller (RS-485 Modbus) to an ESP8266 and monitor it using the Blynk mobile app.
+An Arduino project to connect the **EPSolar/EPEver Tracer A/B Series MPPT Solar Controller** (RS-485 Modbus) to an **ESP8266** and monitor it using the **Blynk** mobile app.

-Feel free to make pull requests if you wish to help develop it.
+Feel free to make pull requests if you wish to help improving.
 There is also a support forum on the Blynk community forums: http://community.blynk.cc/t/epsolar-tracer-2210a-charge-controller-blynk-epic-solar-monitor/10596

 ## Hardware